professorengima/OpenCL-HPEC-2020/README.md

 The work has been completed with the help of many systems, editors, and scripts, but only with my poor two hands.
 If there is a bug or some other pesky issue that is preparing to drive you mad, please don't hesitate to reach out to me.
 While I have tried to make much of it as clear as possible, there is always room for improvement.
 As the saying goes, "To err is Humane; to Forgive, Divine."

-Please don't hesitate to reach out to me at sharris22 @ wustl.edu (of course without the spaces).
+Please don't hesitate to reach out to me at sharris22 @ wustl.edu (of course, without the spaces).